Azure/autorest/docs/extensions/readme.md

 * [x-ms-parameterized-host](#x-ms-parameterized-host) - replaces the fixed host with a host template that can be replaced with variable parameters.
 * [x-ms-mutability](#x-ms-mutability) - provides insight to Autorest on how to generate code.
 It doesn't alter the modeling of what is actually sent on the wire.
 * [x-ms-examples](#x-ms-examples) - describes the format for specifying examples for request and response of an operation in an OpenAPI definition.
+* [x-ms-error-response](#x-ms-error-response) - indicates whether the response status code should be treated as an error response

 ### Microsoft Azure Extensions (available in most generators only when using `--azure-arm`)
 * [x-ms-odata](#x-ms-odata) - indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.